maus-me/woopEssentials/README.md

 {
   // Discord Bot Token
   // to turn it off - "Token": null,
-  // else set it to the token of your discord bot "Token": null,
+  // else set it to the token of your discord bot surrounded by "
+  // example value: "your_bot_token"
+  "Token": null,
   // Discord ChannelID to send messages from and to ingame chat "ChannelId": 0,